Darshan in the UK – 2026

 Notes

 • Please help to spread the word about Mother’s UK visit – click the image below to download an A5 poster announcing the event.
-You can either email this to people you know who might be interested or print it and put up copies in your local area, for example in libraries, community centres, yoga and meditation groups, health food shops and other display boards.
-If you would like us to send you some printed copies then please get in touch.
+You can either email this to people you know who might be interested, or print it and put up copies in your local area, for example in libraries, community centres, yoga and meditation groups, health food shops and other display boards.

-• Mother will not be visiting other cities in the UK during this visit and currently there are no plans for her to do so in 2020.
+• Mother will not be visiting other cities in the UK or Ireland during this visit and currently there are no plans for her to do so in 2026.
 If you want her to visit your city then the advice we always give is to write to her and ask.
-There are no guarantees but if there is sufficient interest then she may decide to come.
+There are no guarantees, but if there is sufficient interest then she may decide to come.